echin6/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> Python's 'lambda' is an anonymous function that can be defined without a name.
 For example, here's a list of tuples:
+>>

-matrix = [(1, 5, 8), (3, 6, 7,), (5, 2, 9)]
+>>matrix = [(1, 5, 8), (3, 6, 7,), (5, 2, 9)]
+>>

-If we want to sort this list we can use the build-in funciton 'sorted', which will sort the list by the first value of each tuple.
-However, if we want to sort the list by the 2nd or 3rd value, we would need to use the 'key' argument to define a function.
-This is when lambda comes in handy.
-The following demonstrates how to sort the list by the 3rd value using tuples:
+>>If we want to sort this list we can use the build-in function 'sorted', which will sort the list by the first value of each tuple.
+However, if we want to sort the list by its 2nd or 3rd value, we would need to use the 'key' argument and define a lambda function within it.
+A 'def' function could work as well but 'lambda' saves space and computational resources.
+The following demonstrates how to sort the list by its 3rd value using 'lambda':

-sorted(matrix, key=lambda matrix: matrix[2])
+>>sorted(matrix, key=lambda matrix: matrix[2])

-[(3, 6, 7), (1, 5, 8), (5, 2, 9)]
+>>[(3, 6, 7), (1, 5, 8), (5, 2, 9)]

 ---